 Modern headless eCommerce platforms can probably outperform it in a couple of ways.
 Even if you feel comfortable with it, it might be high time to jump aboard the headless train.

-Here’s a set of four very different solutions recommended by our developers at Divante.
+Here’s a set of four very different headless eCommerce platforms recommended by our developers at Divante.
 Each of them has its own characteristics and answers to different business needs.
 You don’t have to just trust me about how good they are.
 Simply check them out for yourself.

-If you’re new to headless eCommerce, I recommend our previous post on What is headless eCommerce?
+If you’re new to the concept of headless eCommerce, I recommend our previous post on What is headless eCommerce?
 It’s a complex guide that will introduce you to this concept and show you how to start working with these new technologies in eCommerce.

 commercetools: A complex omnichannel platform